wangjw14/Summary-notes/CS224N_winter_2019/Lecture 5 Dependency parsing.md

   - But a treebank gives us many things
     - Reusability of the labor
       - Many parsers, part-of-speech taggers, etc. can be built on it
-      - Valuable resource for linguistics
+      - Also valuable resources for linguistics
     - Broad coverage, not just a few intuitions
     - Frequencies and distributional information
     - A way to evaluate systems